Deep Down (video game): Development

-At the February 20, 2013 PlayStation Meeting where Sony debuted the PlayStation 4, Capcom's Yoshinori Ono, best known for his work on the Street Fighter series, revealed Deep Down alongside their new "Panta Rhei" game engine, designed specifically for the PlayStation 4.
+At the PlayStation Meeting on February 20, 2013 where Sony debuted the PlayStation 4, Capcom's Yoshinori Ono, best known for his work on the Street Fighter series, revealed Deep Down alongside their new "Panta Rhei" game engine, designed specifically for the PlayStation 4.
 Deep Down was the working title, and Panta Rhei was announced to replace MT Framework as Capcom's game engine of choice.
 The reveal trailer showed an armored warrior battling a medieval fire-breathing dragon.
 They chose to make a new brand for freedom to explore next-gen video game console architecture, and so as to avoid limitations from consumer expectations.
 The game did not have a presence at the E3 2013.

 During Tokyo Game Show 2013, Capcom producer Yoshinori Ono announced that Deep Down was to be a free-to-play title; the initial expected release date was to be in 2014 after a public beta coincided with the Japanese release of the PS4.
 In early 2015, Kazunori Sugiura stated in an interview with 4gamer that the vision for the game had expanded since its initial 2013 reveal, to better appeal in the long term to players, and so the development timescale had been extended.

-In June 2018, Capcom extended the trademark for the game.
+Capcom extended the trademark for the game in June 2018 but let it lapse in 2020.

 During an interview with Eurogamer in November 2019 (primarily focused on Street Fighter V), Ono responded to a mention of Deep Down, saying that despite its long absence, the game "[has] not been completely given up on".

 With Ono's departure from Capcom in 2020, the release status of Deep Down is publicly unknown.
 In September 2021, former chairman of SIE Worldwide Studios Shawn Layden stated that he had "no idea" what happened to Deep Down but says that other team members of Yoshinori Ono might pick up the game further to develop.